-As a prospective tenant you should expect to be asked for a holding deposit from a landlord/letting agent to reserve a rental property.
+As a prospective tenant you should expect to be asked for a holding fee from a landlord/letting agent to reserve a rental property.

-A holding deposit is completely separate from a tenancy deposit/security bond.
-A holding deposit is a sum of money paid to a landlord or letting agent to reserve a rental property before the signing of a tenancy agreement.
+A holding fee is completely separate from a tenancy deposit/security bond.
+A holding fee(holding deposit) is a sum of money paid to a landlord or letting agent to reserve a rental property before the signing of a tenancy agreement.
 A holding deposit is normally non-refundable if you were to withdraw your application for tenancy.

 A holding deposit should only be paid once you have found a property that suits your requirements and you are sure that you want to proceed with a tenancy on that property.
 You should be asked to pay the holding deposit at the same time as completing your tenancy application forms.
 If you are required to complete a tenancy application it is recommended that you complete the forms first and ask your letting agent/landlord to check through the forms to make sure that you comply with their basic requirement for income criteria and credit worthiness.
 Only pay the holding deposit once they have signified that you’re earning enough to sustain their referencing requirements and they accept your credit profile (although they will still carry out verification checks themselves).

-Once the letting agent/landlord has completed their reference checks and accepted your tenancy application, you should expect that any fee’s for referencing will be charged from your holding deposit and the remaining balance should go towards your tenancy deposit or first months rent.
+Once the letting agent/landlord has completed their reference checks and accepted your tenancy application, you should expect the booking fee should go towards your tenancy damage deposit or first months rent.